Kostant relation in filtered randomized benchmarking for passive bosonic devices: Results

 On the other hand, the number of immanants is

-Therefore, the number of permanents using the original scheme in Ref.~\cite{mirko2025} is strictly larger than the number of immanants necessary in our scheme.
-Note that the bound is not tight, but it suffices to demonstrate our improvement.
-The most significant optimization comes from avoiding the computation of Clebsch–Gordan coefficients.
+Therefore, the number of permanents using the original scheme in Ref.~\cite{mirko2025} is strictly larger than the number of immanants required by our immanant filter.
+Note that the bound is not tight, but it suffices to show that our reformulation reduces the number of algebraic terms.
+This comparison concerns the number of terms only; it does not by itself resolve the cost of evaluating each immanant.
+The most significant simplification common to both of our filters is the elimination of the \gls{cg} coefficients.
+In addition, the character filter requires neither permanents nor immanants and, by Remarks~\ref{rem:char-variance} and~\ref{rem:efficient}, has polynomial evaluation cost and constant variance.

+The main trade-off lies with the immanant filter.
+In the original approach, the filter uses permanents, as seen in Eq.
+(16) of Ref.~\cite{mirko2025}.
+By contrast, our immanant filter replaces projector-dependent permanents with fewer immanants and eliminates \gls{cg} coefficients; this reduces algebraic overhead, but immanants can still be expensive to compute.
+By contrast, the character filter in Sec.~\ref{sec:approach} avoids immanant evaluation and allows efficient computation for any irrep.
+Immanants have more complicated variance~\cite{Daigle2025,DaigleGuiseWelshInPrep}, while the character filter’s variance is~1.
+For these reasons, the character filter emerges as the most efficient of the three in both runtime and sampling cost.